tjgray94/GameStoreApp/README.md

 # GameStoreApp
 The GameStore application was created to manage the inventory of video games of old and new.
-Users are able to view as well as filter through the list of games along with details such as their price, rating, and the date they were released to the public.
+Users are able to search and view the list of games along with details such as their price, rating, and their release date.
 Users can also add new games to the inventory, delete games that are no longer in inventory, as well as update the details of a specific game within the inventory.
 Overall, this application was created to demonstrate simple CRUD (Create, Read, Update, Delete) operations of full stack application.